IanCWells/CodeBlog/SemanticSearch.md

 ---

 ## Background
-FUTEK manufactures load cells, torque sensors, and pressure sensors to enable precision measurement through configuration of **Strain gauge - Wikipedia’s**.
+FUTEK manufactures load cells, torque sensors, and pressure sensors to enable precision measurement through configuration of [Strain Gauge's](https://en.wikipedia.org/wiki/Strain_gauge).

 There are hundreds of sensing applications.
 Engineers can use sensors for test and measurement, quality control, force feedback, automation, robotics….the list goes on.